 This is the ability to see in the area of low illumination beyond your headlights, to see in the presence of the glare of oncoming headlights and to recover quickly from its effects.
 Night vision deteriorates with age and older drivers with reduced vision will need to exercise greater care when driving at dusk and at night and should have proper driving spectacles.

 The eyes control most of your movements and decisions while driving.
-With good vision and visual comfort you can drive safely by maintaining concentration.
-Daylight vision problems are usually worse at night, increasing the risk in driving.
+With good vision and visual comfort, you can drive safely by maintaining concentration.
+Daylight vision problems are usually worse at night, increasing the risk of driving.